 - 1.1.4.1.
 All personnel policies and procedures are clearly outlined in the employee handbook, a copy of which is available to all employees. - 1.1.4.2.
 Certain specialized procedures are contained in the security plan. - 1.1.4.3.
 All new employees will be required to read the employee handbook and security plan, undergo basic security training and sign a document acknowledging receipt of each and all of these elements.
 This acknowledgement will be stored with their individual personnel record. - 1.1.4.4.
 All personnel files are to be stored in the records cabinet - 1.1.4.5.
 All employees will be subject to a state-mandated background check.
-Background check reports obtained in accordance with 935 CMR 500.030 will be digitized and a hard copy placed into the individual personnel records
+Background check reports obtained in accordance with 935 CMR 500.030 will be digitized and a hard copy placed into the individual personnel records - 1.1.4.6.

-- 1.1.4.6.
 All records of waste disposal must be maintained pursuant to 935 CMR 500.105(12). - 1.1.4.7.
-In the course of normal operations small amounts of marijuana waste may be generated from (for example) broken packaging, or customer returns.
+In the course of normal operations quantities of marijuana waste may be generated from normal processing operations, packaging errors, or customer returns.
 All marijuana waste must be disposed of in accordance with 935 CMR 500.105 (12). - 1.1.4.8.
-All marijuana waste will be placed in a ziplock bag and deposited into the locked disposal container for inventory at the end of the day.
-Each item for disposal must be weighed, recorded, and entered into the inventory reconciliation report in accordance with the company's security plan. - 1.1.4.9.
+All cannabis waste must be handled in accordance with the CannabisWaste Disposal Procedures above. - 1.1.4.9.
 The items disposed of and recorded in the inventory reconciliation report must also be entered in the seed-to-sale tracking software to ensure the completion of an unbroken chain of custody. - 1.1.4.10.
 At least two licensed marijuana agents must witness and document this process. - 1.1.4.11.
 Such documentation shall be retained for a minimum of three years or longer if so directed by the Commission.